carlosrod723/diabetes-readmission-prediction/README.md

 Preparation: The cleaned dataset is exported to a CSV file for further analysis.

+(For the detailed code implementation and in-depth analysis, please see the accompanying 'PostgreSQL.md' file)

 #### 2. Exploratory Data Analysis and Model Development (AWS SageMaker Jupyter Notebook)

 Analysis: The dataset is loaded into a Jupyter notebook in AWS SageMaker.

 Visualization: Exploratory data analysis is performed to uncover insights and relationships within the data.

-Model Building: Various machine learning models are developed and evaluated to select the best performing model for predicting readmission.
+Model Building: AN XGBoost model and a neural network have been developed and evaluated to select the best performing model for predicting readmission.

 #### 3. Model Deployment

 Documentation: The entire project, including data preprocessing steps, code for analysis and model development, and model evaluation results, is thoroughly documented in this repository's README file.

-Code: Jupyter notebook(s) containing the analysis and model development are available in the repository, 'diabetes-j-notebook.ipynb'.
+Code: Jupyter notebook(s) containing the analysis and model development are available in the repository, 'diabetes-j-notebook(2).ipynb'.

 ### VI- Dataset EDA Analysis